Technology Connections: Recognition

 Technology Connections has received praise from various publications for the depth and insight of Watson's research, as well as the wittiness of his scripts and breadth of his subject matter.
 Mark Frauenfelder, the co-owner of Boing Boing, called Watson's channel "a fantastic resource for learning about the inner workings of everyday items ... break[ing] down complex concepts into easy-to-understand explanations, providing viewers with a greater appreciation for the technology that surrounds them".
 Lifehackers Michelle Ehrhardt wrote that Watson's "documentary style approach is comprehensive yet approachable, and while topics often have some bearing on what you have in your house right now, the channel has also done LGR Oddware-style breakdowns on odd trends or gadgets that aren't really around anymore".
 Ehrhardt called Watson "a sort of guru for home appliances", "explain[ing] the history and methodology behind common devices like air conditioners, dishwashers, and power outlets in a genuinely fun way that might also teach you a few tricks and tips that will make your life better".
 Adam Juniper, writing in Digital Camera World, called Watson and Free's video on the Magicube "a brilliant job of placing the different single-use flash technologies in context—historically and economically—showing how they work and then going above and beyond in explaining exactly how they work".
 Watson's video on the automatic Sunbeam Radiant toaster went viral in 2019, with Sean Hollister of The Verge praising it as "[possibly] the smartest thing you watch today".
 Hollister similarly praised Watson's video detailing the mechanics of the popcorn button present on most consumer microwaves.

 The channel has also received praise from academics.
 The media studies scholar Marek Jancovic called Watson's video on the famous ringer of the Western Electric Model 500 telephone—in which Watson deduces that modern feature films still use a sample of the ring derived from a sound effect LP record pressed off-center and severely warped—an example of what Jancovic calls "media epigraphy".
 Jancovic wrote that Watson's findings represent "impressive deductions [w]orthy of a detective novel".
-Dan MacIsaac, a professor of physics at SUNY Buffalo State, has praised Watson's explainers on home wiring, calling some of the concepts discussed illuminating, particularly on the details of plug design, electrical outlet orientation, North American home wiring, and the dangers of certain extension cords.
+Dan MacIsaac, a professor of physics at Buffalo State University, has praised Watson's explainers on home wiring, calling some of the concepts discussed illuminating, particularly on the details of plug design, electrical outlet orientation, North American home wiring, and the dangers of certain extension cords.
 MacIsaac recommended some Technology Connections videos as supplementary material for his introduction electromagnetism course.

 In 2023, Watson published a video on the lack of use of brake lights in some electric vehicles during regenerative braking.
 He demonstrated that his 2022 Hyundai Ioniq 5 could decelerate sharply to a complete stop without actuating the brake lights.
 The video went viral, amassing over two million views in a week, prompting a detailed report of these flaws in Consumer Reports, which in turn prompted a response from Hyundai Motor Group promising to address the issue.